An Open Tele-Impedance Framework to Generate Data for Contact-Rich Tasks in Robotic Manipulation: Methodology

 Formally, we command a desired diagonal stiffness $\boldsymbol{K}_d = diag \{\boldsymbol{k}_d\} \in \mathbb{R}^{6\times 6}$, bounded between a minimum and a maximum value, and the corresponding desired damping $\boldsymbol{D}_d = diag \{\boldsymbol{d}_d\} \in \mathbb{R}^{6\times 6}$ is obtained through double diagonalization formula:

 The buttons are connected to the interface that sends the desired Cartesian impedance to the robot controller.

-In the process of deciding how many impedance dimensions the human expert should be able to command independently, which corresponds to the number of buttons to include on the physical interface, we observe that too many buttons would degrade the intuitiveness of the framework, reducing its likeliness of usage.
-Hence, we decide to consider a trade off between intuitiveness and complexity and included only two buttons, one for translational and one for rotational impedance, without giving the possibility to regulate the impedance parameters along and around every single axis independently.
+In the process of deciding how many impedance dimensions the human expert should be able to command independently, which corresponds to the number of buttons to include on the physical interface, we observe that too many buttons would degrade the intuitiveness of the framework.
+Hence, we decide to consider a trade off between intuitiveness and complexity and included only two buttons, one for translational and one for rotational impedance.